 [X]

-Seasonal Service Projects for All Ages
+Service Projects for All Ages

 Check out these 8 kid-friendly service project ideas that are great for any age – for anyone looking to make a positive impact on the lives of others.

 4. Pay it forward to a family or individual in your own neighborhood.
 Know someone who could use a little extra help – maybe an elderly couple, a homebound neighbor or someone with a new baby?
-Offer to shovel snow, rake leaves, go grocery shopping or simply drop off treats and chat over a neighborly cup of coffee.
+Offer to rake leaves, shovel snow, go grocery shopping, or simply drop off treats and chat over a neighborly cup of coffee.

 5. Host a book and stuffed animal drive.
 Post a message on Nextdoor (or whatever social network app your neighborhood uses) that you are collecting wagons, gently used books and stuffed animals from the families on your block.
 Most local hospitals, churches, fire or police stations, and shelters accept gently loved children’s books and/or stuffed animals.
 Check with the facility before you go to make sure that they accept those types of donations.

 7. Donate items or volunteer your time at your local animal shelter.
 Shelters are always needing donations such as pet food, leashes, and new toys, as well as household items like old towels, newspapers, hand sanitizer, cleaning and office supplies.
 But did you know that your family can also volunteer to walk dogs, play with cats, groom the pets, clean cages, help at adoption days, and more?
 Just ask at your local rescue shelter what kind of help they need.
-Find your local animal shelter here
+Find your local animal shelter here.

 8. Adopt a Troop.
 Operation Shoebox is a non-profit organization that connects supportive families with deployed troops in order to offer encouragement and express gratitude to our brave men and women serving in the U.S. military.
 This is done via care packages and letters.
 Adopting a troop is a great way for kids to spread joy and practice their writing while learning about the world and honoring our service members.